AlexEatDonut/alexeatdonut.github.io/README.md

 - Flexible columns
 - Custom Icons

-# Do you really wish to use it ?
+# Do you REALLY wish to use it ?

 For now I don't know why you'd use it for realsies on any projects.
 If you wish to figure stuff out yourself goodluck.
+JS missing.

 The links are :